The Development of ANITA

 As we progressed and became more knowledgeable, many other factors had to be taken into account, but in the beginning our methods of designing the printed circuits were necessarily basic.
 The circuits were drawn twice full size which had two main benefits.
 It was easier to maintain accuracy, and when the drawings, or artworks as they were called, were reduced photographically to their required size, any slight inaccuracies were reduced by 50% automatically.
 Looking at today's printed circuit design methods using suitably programmed computers, our methods in those days seem positively archaic.
 We first drew outlines of the required copper track and component solder pads in pencil, and after careful checking the outlines were overdrawn in ink.
 Then, using a fine paint-brush, the outlines were filled in with matt black ink — quite a laborious process.
 The master artworks, which were the outcome of all this work, were ultimately photographed and reduced in the process to their required size.
 The photographic positives/negatives were then used to produce silk-screens, which in turn were used to transfer the images of the printed circuits to copper-faced laminated board using a solder resisting ink before etching away the unwanted copper.

-One of the 12 counter/display boards in an ANITA Mk 8, each with the Nixie-type display tube mounted on the edge.
+One of the 12 counter/display circuit boards in an ANITA Mk 8 calculator, each with the Nixie-type display tube mounted on the edge.
 The board holds ten XC-31 cold-cathode switching tubes and 5 black selenium rectifier diode blocks in a ring-counter circuit.

 As we gained experience, so our methods of designing and producing printed circuits became more sophisticated.
 Self-adhesive tape appeared on the market which dramatically reduced the time taken at the design stages by eliminating the pencil and ink drawing methods.
 And we evolved systems of control which ensured that all 'master' drawings applicable to any one printed circuit were interrelated so that expensive mistakes could not be made during production.